NeurodataWithoutBorders/nwb-guide/docs/tutorials/single_session.rst

 While the **General Metadata** section is complete, take some time to fill out additional information such as the **Institutional Info** box and the **Experimenter** field.

-However, we still need to add the Subject information—as noted by the red accents around that item.
+W also need to add the **Subject** information—as noted by the red accents around that item.
 Let’s say that our subject is a male mouse with an age of P25W, which represents 25 weeks old.

 .. figure:: ../assets/tutorials/single/metadata-subject-complete.png
   :align: center